A simple certifying algorithm for 3-edge-connectivity: Conclusion

 \section{Conclusion}

 We presented a linear-time certifying algorithm for recognizing 3-edge-connected graphs.
-The algorithm does not require the input graph $G$ to be 2-edge-connected and makes only one pass over $G$ to decompose $G$ into its $3ecc$s each of which is accompanied by a Mader construction sequence serving as a positive certificate, and a cactus representation of the cut-pairs of each 2-edge-connected component of $G$ as well as the bridges.
-Clearly, if $G$ is 3-edge-connected, only one Mader construction sequence is generated and no cactus representation nor bridge is generated.
+The algorithm does not require the input graph $G$ to be 2-edge-connected and makes only one pass over $G$ to seamlessly generate the following outputs: the $3ecc$s of $G$ each of which is accompanied by a Mader construction sequence serving as a positive certificate, a cactus representation of the cut-pairs of each 2-edge-connected component of $G$, and the bridges.
+Clearly, if $G$ is 3-edge-connected, only one Mader construction sequence is generated and no cactus representations nor bridges are generated.
 To verify the certificates, the methods of Mehlhorn et al.~\cite{MNS17} can be used.

 In~\cite{NT14}, it is reported that to check the condition `$deg_{G_u}(u) = 2$', it is more efficient (in terms of execution time and implementation) to compute the degrees of the vertices directly than to maintain, at each vertex, a list of embodiments of the ears absorbed by the vertex~\cite{T07}.
 In our algorithm, as we must compute $\overleftarrow{P}(u)$ for each vertex $u$, and `$deg_{G_u}(u) \le 2$' if and only if `($\overleftarrow{P}(u) = \perp) \vee (s(\overleftarrow{P}(u)) = u)$', computing the degrees of the vertices is unnecessary.